JulesBarbe/Fake-news-corrector/README.md

 ### Web app:
 1. Download the project from GitHub
-2. Run app.py, installing necessary dependencies as needed
+2. Run app.py, installing necessary dependencies as needed (see below)
 3. Click the link that appears in the console or navigate to http://localhost:5000
 4. Paste the URL of the article you'd like to classify into the text box!